nuejs/www/blog/perfect-web-framework/index.md

 In June 2023 I had my final frontend rage quit moment.
 The anger was so intense that I decided to change the direction of my career from a startup founder to a full-time OSS developer.
 I would devote all my time to fixing everything that is wrong with the current front-end ecosystem.

 I created a [project on GitHub](https://github.com/nuejs/nue) and called it *"Nue"*.
 I wanted it to be the best web framework for for [UX developers](//css-tricks.com/the-great-divide/) and design-led organizations.
-Here's what that means:

-[#the-ideal.is-dark.super-wide]
-  [the-ideal]
+It'll consist of following:

+[image]
+  small: /img/perfect-banner.jpg
+  large: /img/perfect-banner-big.jpg

 Hover/click items for more details